MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 To troubleshoot the XEXCH50 command, increase logging on the destination server for the MSExchangeTransport service, and set the SMTP protocol level to medium.

-To verify and adjust the SMTP protocol level setting, please select your Exchange version to check the steps:
+To verify and adjust the SMTP protocol level setting, select your Exchange version to check the steps:

 #### For Exchange Server 2007 and Exchange Server 2010